 Here is another list:

 Maintaining an Automated External Defibrillator (AED) is essential to ensure its readiness and functionality during cardiac emergencies, which can significantly improve survival rates.
-According to the American Heart Association (AHA), early defibrillation with an AED can increase the chances of survival from sudden cardiac arrest by up to 70%.
+According to the American Heart Association Guidelines for CPR and ECC (2020 Update), survival rates of 50–70% have been reported when an AED is used within the first few minutes of a witnessed cardiac arrest in public settings.
+These outcomes apply to witnessed cardiac arrests with rapid response and are not representative of all out-of-hospital cardiac arrests.

 This guide offers detailed instructions on keeping your AED in optimal condition, covering routine checks, battery replacement, and software updates.
 Proper maintenance not only extends the device's lifespan but also ensures it is prepared to save lives when minutes matter most.